-In an IB program, there are six themes that all students ECE-5 will study each year during their primary year’s program.
+In an IB program, there are six themes that all students (ECE & Kindergarten study five of the themes) will study each year during their primary year’s program.
 Students will inquire into, and learn about, globally significant issues in the context of units of inquiry, each of which addresses a central idea or an enduring understanding relevant to a particular transdisciplinary theme.
 Lines of inquiry are identified in order to explore the scope of the central idea for each unit.
 The transdisciplinary themes allow for both local and global perspectives to be explored in the units.

 An inquiry into the nature of the self; beliefs and values; personal, physical, mental, social and spiritual health; human relationships including families, friends, communities, and cultures; rights and responsibilities; what it means to be human.

 An inquiry into orientation in place and time; personal histories; homes and journeys; the discoveries, explorations and migrations of humankind; the relationships between and the interconnectedness of individuals and civilizations, from local and global perspectives.